-- 1. Evacuate unit and leave in deep vacuum.
+- 1. Evacuate the unit and leave in a deep vacuum.
 See Section 7.6.1. - 2.
-Place refrigerant cylinder on scale and connect charging line from cylinder to liquid line valve.
-Purge charging line at liquid line valve and then note weight of cylinder and refrigerant. - 3.
-Open liquid valve on cylinder.
-Open liquid line valve halfway and allow liquid refrigerant to flow into the unit until the correct weight of refrigerant has been added as indicated by scales.
-See Section 3.2 - 4.
-It may be necessary to finish charging unit through suction service valve in gas form, due to pressure rise in high side of the system. - 5.
+Place the refrigerant cylinder on a scale and connect the charging line from cylinder to liquid line valve.
+Purge the charging line at the liquid line valve and then note the weight of the cylinder and refrigerant. - 3.
+Open the liquid valve on the cylinder.
+Open the liquid line valve halfway and allow liquid refrigerant to flow into the unit until the correct weight of refrigerant has been added as indicated by scales.
+See Section 3.2. - 4.
+It may be necessary to finish charging the unit through the suction service valve in gas form, due to pressure rise in the high side of the system. - 5.
 Backseat the manual liquid line valve to close off the gauge port.
-Close liquid valve on cylinder. - 6.
+Close the liquid valve on the cylinder. - 6.
 Start the unit in cooling mode.
 Run for approximately 10 minutes and check the refrigerant charge.